HIBP/astrares/README.md

     Frames[]
 ```

-From the point of view of low level structure file is a sequence of packets.
+From the point of view of low level structure the res-file is a sequence of packets.
 Each packet starts from its datalength (4-byte integer, little endian), further contains some data of specified length (in bytes)
 and ends with the repetition of its datalength (the same 4-byte integer as in the beginning).